 Motions also can be filed if any of the discovery requests are not being met.
 For example, a motion for more responsive answers can be filed.
-This type of motion requires documentation of each discovery request, the response, and the reason the response is inadequate.
+This type of motion requires documentation of each discovery request, the response, and why it is inadequate.

-- In the request for production of documents, each attorney requests documents that will help him prove his case.
+- In the request for document production, each attorney requests documents that will help him prove his case.
 These documents can include business records, traffic or police reports, or anything else that might apply.

 - Requests for admissions are requests your attorney will make of those involved on the other side of the suit to state under oath that certain facts are true or untrue.
 This is to save time and money gathering evidence to back up facts that are either obvious or prove that documents are authentic.

-- Depositions are interviews the attorneys have with witnesses or anyone else who may be able to provide information for the case.
-They are the most important part of discovery, because here the attorneys find out what the opposition is going to say in his testimony, as well as assess his ability as a witness.
+- Depositions are interviews the attorneys have with witnesses or anyone else who may provide information for the case.
+They are the most important part of discovery because the attorneys find out what the opposition will say in his testimony and assess his ability as a witness.
 When someone is questioned (known as being deposed), attorneys from both sides can attend and ask questions.
 A critical part of all depositions is that the witnesses tell the truth — untruths (even minor ones) can come back to haunt them at the trial.
 Juries focus on those kinds of things.
 A witness’s credibility can be weakened when even minor discrepancies crop up.

-- Independent medical examinations (IMEs) are medical examinations by a physician who is not involved with anyone in the case, and has not treated the person having the IME.
-While fairly rare, IMEs are sometimes performed for cases involving some aspect of the physical condition of the plaintiff or the defendant — personal injury cases, for example.
+- Independent medical examinations (IMEs) are medical examinations by a physician who is not involved with anyone and has not treated the person with the IME.
+While fairly rare, IMEs are sometimes performed for cases involving some aspect of the plaintiff’s physical condition or the defendant’s personal injury cases.

 - Motions to quash may be filed if one party is trying to get protected information from the other party during discovery.
 If the judge allows the information to be admitted, then another motion (motion to seal matters produced upon discovery) can be filed.

-If either party of the lawsuit doesn’t provide information he is supposed to provide, then the judge can also impose a sanction against him.
-This means he will fined for not providing the information.
+If either party of the lawsuit doesn’t provide the information he is supposed to provide, the judge can impose a sanction against him.
+This means he will be fined for not providing the information.
 The sanction can be against either the attorney or the client.
 It depends on which person is refusing to provide the information.

 Pre-trial Motions and Settlement Discussions

 The whole purpose of a trial is to resolve disputes about the facts of your case.
-If neither party can dispute the facts, then a motion for summary judgement can be filed.
-A summary judgement means the judge looks at the facts, applies the law, and makes a ruling — saving you both a lot of time, money, and anguish.
+If neither party can dispute the facts, then a motion for summary judgment can be filed.
+A summary judgment means the judge looks at the facts, applies the law, and makes a ruling — saving you both a lot of time, money, and anguish.
 If there is any dispute about the facts, then the judge will deny the motion.
-In other words, there is no reason to bring a case to trial unless there is evidence that should be heard by a jury.
+In other words, there is no reason to bring a case to trial unless there is evidence that a jury should hear.